|Molecular Weight:||138.21||Purity:||98.5% 99%|

 potassium carbonate crystals,

-Potassium carbonate is the primary component of potash and the more refined
+Potash is the primary component of potash and the more refined pearl ash or

-pearl ash or salts of tartar.
-Historically, pearl ash was created by baking potash in a
+salts of tartar.
+Historically, pearl ash was created by baking potash in a kiln to

 first patent issued by the US Patent Office was awarded to Samuel Hopkins in 1790